goauthentik/authentik/website/docs/installation/docker-compose.md

 Download the latest `docker-compose.yml` from [here](https://goauthentik.io/docker-compose.yml).
 Place it in a directory of your choice.

 If this is a fresh authentik installation, you need to generate a password.
-If you don't already have a password gernerator installed, you can run this command to install **pwgen**, a popular generator:
+If you don't already have a password generator installed, you can run this command to install **pwgen**, a popular generator:

 ```shell
 # You can also use openssl instead: `openssl rand -base64 36`